iotaledger/curl-remote/README.md

-# Powbox - IOTA.js Library Shim
+# Curl Remote - IOTA.js Library Shim

 This library is used to shim the [iota.lib.js](https://github.com/iotaledger/iota.lib.js) library to allow for it to be used with the Powbox.
 This enables for users to offload PoW from web user or small devices without capabilities.